patchamama/PP1-Taekwondo-Migration-Guide/README.md

 - The idea of inserting a text in a container (div) via css without using html was taken from the site (for the table in the migration section on small screens): https://stackoverflow.com/questions/2741312/using-css-to-insert-text
 - Menu Icons and sections are from: https://fontawesome.com/

-All photos are creative common or open source licensed.
+All photos are open source licensed.